ML-9/ML-9-Team-Project/README.md

 BMI, Age, Rural/Urban, see if there's different risk factors/prevention for different groups

+_Research question: can deep learning be used with this dataset to identify which risk factors are most pertinent to predict a stroke depending on demographic?_

+Do we need to subdivide the dataset along demographics (age, lifestyle, etc.)

 ## Approaches:
 Regression to find composition and correlation of different variables

 Based on significance of variables, create a model to predict stroke or not

-**We have determined that we need to develop an experiment
+_We have determined that we need to develop an experiment to determine the number of layers that will be optimal to get a result from our project._

 ## Possible Problem:
 The occurance of stroke overwhelms the lack of stroke by an order of magnitude.